canjs/can-component/docs/component.md

 });
 ```

-This would make `helloWorldInstance.element` a fragment with the following structure:
+This would make `helloWorldInstance.element` an element with the following structure:

 ```html
 <hello-world>Hello <em>mundo</em></hello-world>